nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## 1. Introduction

-Welcome to Upcycle - a perfect desktop app dedicate for managing rental businesses.
-The nature of these businesses requires to deal with tons of data; therefore, noting down all information by notes and pen is not ideal for managers.
+Welcome to Upcycle - a perfect desktop app dedicate to managing rental businesses.
+The nature of these businesses requires dealing with tons of data; therefore, noting down all information with notes and pen is not ideal for managers.
-It is developed for rental business managers, who can type fast to efficiently keep track all of their customers, items, and transactions via Command Line Interface with a single line of command.
+It is developed for rental business managers, who can type fast to efficiently keep track of all of their customers, items, and transactions via a Command Line Interface.

 This UserGuide introduces you a brief overview of our features with example of usage and expected outcome.
 Let's hop into the section [2.
 Quick Start](#2-quick-start) to start using Upcycle quickly.